OlhaSvezhentseva/python-label_processing/docs/script_docs/evaluation.rst

 Description
 -----------

-This module aims at evaluating the various modules of the pipeline.
+This module aims at evaluating the various modules/models of the pipeline.
+For a thorough assessment, it is essential to furnish the *Ground Truth data* for comparison with the predicted data.
 Key evaluation steps encompass:

 1. Calculate evaluation metrics, such as CER, WER, IoU, or accuracy, based on the processed data.